kylegilde/DS-Take-Home-Test/Readme.md

 1. In the Least Angle Regression model (LASSO), what does the alpha parameter control?

-In regularized regression, the alpha parameter controls the balance between the L1 and L2 regularizations.
+In regularized regression models, the alpha parameter controls the balance between the L1 and L2 regularizations.
 If alpha is set to 1, this is known as a LASSO model.
 If it is set to 0, then this is a Ridge regression.
 If alpha is a value between 0 and 1, then this is an elastic net model, which mixes the effects of the LASSO and Ridge regressions.

 2. Is more data always better?
 (Explain Why)